I-2-1-82.Claimant Waives the Right to Appear at the Hearing

 Any adverse presumptions regarding the weight of the evidence that arose from the claimant's refusal to appear.

-If circumstances suggest that a representative routinely advises his or her clients to waive the right to appear at a hearing or to ignore a scheduled hearing despite the waiver, an ALJ will consider whether it would be appropriate to submit a referral to the Office of the General Counsel under HALLEX I-1-1-50 for possible representative misconduct.
+If circumstances suggest that a representative routinely advises the representative's clients to waive the right to appear at a hearing or to ignore a scheduled hearing despite the waiver, an ALJ will consider whether it would be appropriate to submit a referral to the Office of the General Counsel under HALLEX I-1-1-50 for possible representative misconduct.

 E. Proffering Evidence